sqshq/piggymetrics/README.md

 # Piggy Metrics

-**A simple way to deal with personal finances**

-This is a proof-of-concept application, which demonstrates [Microservice Architecture Pattern](http://martinfowler.com/microservices/) using Spring Boot, Spring Cloud and Docker.
+This is a tutorial project, which demonstrates [Microservice Architecture Pattern](http://martinfowler.com/microservices/) using Spring Boot, Spring Cloud and Docker.
 With a pretty neat user interface, by the way.

 ![](https://cloud.githubusercontent.com/assets/6069066/13864234/442d6faa-ecb9-11e5-9929-34a9539acde0.png)